WHITNEY ROWLAND SMITH (1911-2002)

 1953 - The R. W. Sparling House, Circle Drive, San Marino CA. Phil Roulac was the developer.
 Status unknown.

-1953 - The William Wilcox House, 530 Lima Street, Sierra Madre CA. Address changed to 681 Chaparral Road.
+1953 - The William B. and Annette M. Wilcox House, 530 Lima Street, Sierra Madre CA. Address changed to 681 Chaparral Road.
 Bill Wilcox was the builder.
 Sold in 1969 to the Robert Giersbach Trust.
-Photos by Julius Shulman; color photos by Michael Locke.
+Black and white photos by Julius Shulman; color photos by Michael Locke.

 1953 - The Rod Youngson House, Laurel Street, Glendora CA. Status unknown.

 1953 - The L. Northrup House, Glen Oaks, Pasadena CA. Probably unbuilt.